824zzy/Leetcode/K_DynamicProgramming/Knapsack/README.md

 There are two variants of knapsack problem, 0/1 knapsack problem and unbounded knapsack problem.

+The significant feature of knapsack problem is that the capacity of the knapsack is small, i.e. <=1000.

 ## 0/1 knapsack problem

 In the case of 0/1 knapsack problem, we can either take an item or not.
 Thus in the code below, it is essentially a variant of time sequential template.